 If you purchased your spores from us at Inoculate The World, you are already set up for success since we take extra care in packaging your spores so that they remain healthy and uncontaminated.

-Once you get your spores, it is recommended to keep your spores sealed in their original packaging until you are ready to use them.
+Once you get your mushroom spores, it is recommended to keep your them sealed in their original packaging until you are ready to use them.
 Since Inoculate The World spores are packaged in a sterile environment, leaving the packaging closed until they are ready to be used is a good way to ensure the spores stay contamination free.

 Seal Your Spores